 Volunteering is the act of donating your time and energy to do something for a good cause; something that aims to benefit the lives of others, or the environment.
 Whilst volunteer work is done without receiving or seeking financial reward, there are a wealth of other benefits to be had.

-For many people, a key reason behind volunteering is a genuine concern and care for the well-being of another.
-For others, contributing to society brings additional benefits, including career development and meeting new people.
+For many volunteers, their driver is a genuine concern and care for the well-being of others.
+Alongside this, contributing to society brings additional benefits, including career development and the chance to meet new people.
 Volunteer work can add pleasure, diversity and a sense of satisfaction to everyday life.
-Volunteers can develop new skills, build relationships, face new challenges and even learn more about themselves.
+Volunteers can also develop new skills, build relationships, face new challenges and even learn more about themselves.